A PRESERVATION OF CYPRIOT ARTS & CRAFTS

 CYPRIOT PAINTINGS

-Much of the museum’s collection dates back to over 100 years and are from areas that are now occupied by Turkish troops.
-One such exhibit is the original door of the church of Saint Mamas situated in the North of Cyprus.
+Much of the museum’s collection dates back over 100 years and includes artefacts from areas that are now occupied by Turkish troops.
+One such exhibit is the original door of the church of Saint Mamas, situated in the North of Cyprus.
 The museum also features a varied collection of paintings created by Cypriot artists of their day.
-One such painting depicts Athanasios Diakos, a hero of the Greek revolution against the Turks in 1821 and another features Panagiotis Koutalianos, who was an athlete famous of his competitive strength and power.
+One such painting depicts Athanasios Diakos, a hero of the Greek revolution against Ottoman rule in 1821.
+Another notable work is a depiction of Panagiotis Koutalianos, who was an athlete famous for his strength and power.
 In 1996 a new exhibition on the ground floor of the main building opened to the public after extensive renovations.
-This was followed by the inauguration of the Silk Industry Exhibition on the first floor in 1999.
+This was followed by the inauguration of the Silk Industry Exhibition on the first floor in 1999.Â

 EDUCATION & OUTREACH PROGRAMS